ssprasad100/AWS-lunchbreak/docs/endpoints/customers/order.rst

 .. http:get:: /v1/customers/order/

-    All of the authenticated user's orders.
+    All of the authenticated user's orders ordered by pickupTime descending.

     Authentication: :doc:`/authentication/user`